cal-weng/Terminus-docs/docs/overview/introduction/bec.md

   However, feedback from user interviews revealed a preference for personal custody of private keys, whether on mobile devices or via browser extensions, enhancing perceived security.
 Blockchain wallets exemplify this approach.

-These principles have gone through extensive refinement throughout the developmental process, culminating in the three integral components of the Terminus system:
+These principles have gone through extensive refinement throughout the developmental process, culminating in the three integral components of the Olares system:

-- [Terminus OS](../terminus/overview.md): A cloud-native operating system designed to operate on Edge devices.
+- [Olares OS](../olares/overview.md): A cloud-native operating system designed to operate on Edge devices.
 - [Snowinning Protocol](../../developer/contribute/snowinning/overview.md): This decentralized identity and credit system provides a framework for secure, trustless exchanges of information and value.
 It integrates with other components of the ecosystem to ensure that transactions and interactions across platforms remain secure and verifiable without centralized oversight.
-- [TermiPass](../../how-to/termipass/overview.md): A comprehensive client software that operates across multiple platforms.
+- [LarePass](../../how-to/larepass/overview.md): A comprehensive client software that operates across multiple platforms.
 It securely stores users' private keys and manages their identities and data across various Edge devices.